-1) “I’ve heard I should stay away from accepting insurance.”
+1) You should stay far away from insurance companies

 In the same way that your parents might have told you “don’t do drugs,” some counselor’s mentors have warned them “don’t do insurance.”